Japanese military currency (1937–1945)

-Japanese military currency (Chinese and Japanese: 日本軍用手票, also 日本軍票 in short) was money issued to the soldiers of the Imperial Japanese Armed Forces as a salary.
+Japanese military currency (traditional Chinese and Japanese: 日本軍用手票, also 日本軍票 in short) was money issued to the soldiers of the Imperial Japanese Armed Forces as a salary.
 The military yen reached its peak during the Pacific War period, when the Japanese government excessively issued it to all of its occupied territories.
 In Hong Kong, the military yen was forced upon the local population as the sole official currency of the territory.
 Since the military yen was not backed by gold, and did not have a specific place of issuance, the military yen could not be exchanged for the Japanese yen.
 Forcing local populations to use the military yen officially was one of the ways the Japanese government could dominate the local economies.

 Currencies in territories occupied by Japan

 The territories controlled or occupied by Japan had many different currencies.
 Taiwan maintained its own banking system and bank notes after it came under Japanese sovereignty in 1895.
 The same is true for Korea post 1910.
 Between 1931 and 1945, large parts of China and South East Asia were occupied by Japan.
 Several types of currencies were put into circulation there during the occupation.
 In China, several puppet governments were created (e.g. Manchukuo), each issuing their own currency.
 In South East Asia, the Japanese military arranged for bank notes to be issued, denominated in the various currencies (rupees, pesos, dollars, etc.) that had been circulating there prior to the occupation.
 These latter are referred to as Japanese invasion money.
 In addition to these currencies, the Japanese military issued their own bank notes, denominated in yen – this is the Japanese military yen.
 The military yen became the official currency in some occupied areas, e.g. Hong Kong.